arcus-azure/arcus.testing/docs/preview/03-Guidance/migrate-from-testing-framework.md

 > 💡You can use the test-friendly `AssertXml/Json/Xslt.Load` functionality to load raw contents to their respectful XSLT/XML document.
 Upon failure, a load exception with a detailed description will be reported to the tester.

-> 💡 You can use the test-friendly `ResourceDirectory` functionality in the `Arcus.Testing.Core` package to load raw file contents.
+> 💡 You can use the test-friendly [`ResourceDirectory`](../02-Features/core.md) functionality in the `Arcus.Testing.Core` package to load raw file contents.
 Upon failure, a not-found exception with a detailed description will be reported to the tester.

+🔗 See the [feature documentation](../02-Features/assertion.md) for more info on the `AssertXslt`.